Frequently Asked Questions

 FOSSBilling is very much a work in progress.
 Right now we are busy squashing a lot of bugs, improving security, and at the same time working on a major rewrite of large sections of the codebase.

 Right now, FOSSBilling is in a far more stable and secure state than it was just a few months ago and definitely more secure than the last releases of BB were.
-We don't generally recommend using it on production sites just yet unless you know what you are doing, but as long as you have some basic understanding then you probably could.
+We generally don’t recommend using it on production sites just yet unless you know what you are doing, but as long as you have some basic understanding then you probably could.
 If you do, then please be aware that there may be breaking changes somewhere in the near future, even though we aim to make migration to future versions as easy as possible.

-If you are using it in a production environment then please download and use the latest stable release from the FOSSBilling website (opens in a new tab) or GH releases (opens in a new tab), and DO NOT use the latest pre-release commits, unless they fix an explicit issue you are facing and you are sure they do not introduce any new issues.
+If you are using it in a production environment then please download and use the latest stable release from the FOSSBilling website or GH releases, and DO NOT use the latest pre-release commits, unless they fix an explicit issue you are facing and you are sure they do not introduce any new issues.
 As always, backup and test things in a staging environment.

-There is no definite timeline for the 1.0 (production ready) release but you can keep track of progress using the project roadmap on GitHub (opens in a new tab).
+There is no definite timeline for the 1.0 (production ready) release but you can keep track of progress using the project roadmap on GitHub.

 When will FOSSBilling have [the magical feature I want]?